 Pirates Voyage is billed as “The Most Fun Place to Eat in Myrtle Beach.”
 The swashbuckling live show features sword fighting, acrobatics, and more as Blackbeard and Calico Jack lead the Crimson and Sapphire pirate crews in a battle on land, aboard ship, in the water, and high above their full-size pirate ships – all alongside mermaids, parrots, and more while you dine on a four course dinner.
 Pirates Voyage even offers a special Christmas show during the holiday season.

-Medieval Times is another dinner and entertainment experience available to those visiting Myrtle Beach, and it is a grand spectacle to delight the whole family, featuring a medieval jousting tournament, hand-to-hand combat, falconry, and horsemanship, all while enjoying a delicious four course meal.
+Medieval Times is another dinner and entertainment experience available to those visiting Myrtle Beach, and it is a grand spectacle to delight the whole family, featuring a medieval jousting competition, hand-to-hand combat, falconry, and horsemanship, all while enjoying a delicious four course meal.

 The Carolina Opry performing arts theater has received the designation of “Most Outstanding Attraction” from the State of South Carolina as well as the title of “Top Myrtle Beach Attraction” by CNBC.
 The theater offers world-class entertainment and live music.
 Visit the Carolina Opry calendar of events for more information on their many popular shows.